GStahn/german_districts_foreign_domestic_borders/README.md

 ***Example: How to create identifiers based on the data with Stata (Version 16)***

-The do-file provides a way of creating binary variables indicating, if a specific districts shares at least one foreign and/or domestic border with Bavaria.
+The do-file provides a way of creating binary variables indicating, if a specific districts shares at least one foreign border and/or a domestic border with Bavaria.
 Output file: _All_german_bavarian_districts_border_indicators.dta_

 ***Licence***: